TheTeasel/Blamer/README.md

 <hr>

 # What is Blamer?
 Blamer is a tool written in Python that translates all comments in a code file into the desired language.
 Blamer uses the Google Translate library to translate comments.

-For the moment, Blamer only detects comments starting with `//` or multi-line comments surrounded by `/*` and `*/` but it is planned for future versions to add other parameters.

 With Blamer you can release your malware into the wild while blaming another country.
 Why?
 Because it's cool.

 # Roadmap
 * Configuration of other characters to define comments.
 For example, `#` and `"""` for Python code.